+EIF expects to support financial intermediaries in originating final recipient transactions which meet the enhanced access to finance measures described in the InvestEU Call for Expression of Interest published on EIF's website.
 These measures ensure that the debt financing support provided to target final recipients is made with more favourable terms, compared to the standard credit and collection policies of financial intermediaries.
+The measures include, but are not limited to, improvement in financing tenor, pricing conditions, collateral requirements and other.